What Is Corporate Communications? Careers and Skills

 Internal communication is often done at the direction of or in partnership with the human resources management team.

-According to the U.S. Bureau of Labor Statistics, employment in the media and communications industries is expected to grow at a rate of about six percent from 2016 to 2026—about as fast as growth for all occupations.
-This growth translates into an additional 43,200 positions, driven predominantly by organizations’ needs to create and disseminate information through ever-increasing communication channels.
+According to the U.S. Bureau of Labor Statistics, employment in the media and communications industries is expected to grow on pace with other jobs from 2022 to 2032.
+This growth translates into an additional 114,300 positions per year, driven predominantly by organizations’ needs to create and disseminate information through ever-increasing communication channels.

 Most individuals who work in corporate communications will choose to specialize in a particular area—for example, public relations, media relations, or general communications.
 The area of specialization can impact a communications professional’s salary, but similar positions are often comparable and are based upon an individual’s level of experience:

-Pursuing a career in corporate communications requires a specialized skill set, regardless of the area on which you ultimately choose to concentrate.
+Pursuing a career in corporate communications requires a specialized skill set, regardless of your chosen concentration.
 Some of the most important skills include:

 1. Writing skills

-As a member of the communications department, you will likely spend the majority of your day writing copy in various formats, from emails and memos, to blog posts and articles, to website copy, social media posts, printed collateral, and more.
+As a member of the communications department, you will likely spend the majority of your day writing copy in various formats, such as emails, memos, blog posts, articles, website copy, social media posts, printed collateral, and more.
 To be effective in the role, you will need to hone your writing skills so that you can communicate clearly to diverse audiences across many formats.

 2. Presentation and public speaking skills